qubard/mcidle-python/README.md

 # Example Usage

-Run `python mcidle.py username=example@example.com --password=pw123 --ip=2b2t.org` to start a connection to `2b2t.org:25565` and start up mcidle on `localhost:1337`.
+Run `python mcidle.py --username=example@example.com --password=pw123 --ip=2b2t.org` to point mcidle to `2b2t.org` and listen on `localhost:1337` with the login information `example@example.com` and password `pw123`.

-Connect to `localhost:1337` to be proxied through to the destination server `2b2t.org`.
-You can change the port from `1337` by changing the `dport` flag.
+Connecting to `localhost:1337` with your Minecraft client will let you resume your connection to `2b2t.org`.
+You can change the port at any time by changing the `dport` flag.

 Run `python mcidle.py --help` for additional instructions on how to use the command-line utility.